bkushigian/bkushigian.github.io/_posts/2024-04-25-software-testing-as-a-game.md

 `x == 18446744073709551616`, and write a test case to ensure that `id(18446744073709551616)` is correct.

-### The Code Review Constraint: Constraining the Attacker
+### the code review constraint: constraining the attacker

 There are obvious constraints on the {{ page.tester }}: they cannot write too many tests (e.g., exhaustive testing) because of the cost of writing and running